Homepage / Excursion Guides / Visiting Glacier National Park in Winter

 woman hiking in a snowy Glacier National Park

 There are many fun things to do in and around Glacier National Park in the winter!
-These include sightseeing, cross-country skiing, snowshoeing, dog sledding, and snowmobiling.
-Two of the most popular activities inside of Glacier National Park in the winter are cross-country skiing and snowshoeing.
-Visitors in winter will get to enjoy the incredibly scenic snow-covered landscapes without the crowds that summer brings.
-Read below for information on experiencing these adventures either on your own or with a local guide.
+Popular activities include sightseeing, cross-country skiing, snowshoeing, dog sledding, and snowmobiling.
+The two best activities allowed within Glacier National Park during the winter are cross-country skiing and snowshoeing.
+Visitors during winter will get to enjoy the incredibly scenic snow-covered landscapes without the summer crowds.

 Sightseeing